MominAhmed123/MominAhmed123.github.io/index.md

 Check out my [Skills](#skills), [Expereiences](#exp), and [Awards](#awards) below!

-## Skills {#skills}
+## <div style = 'text-align : center;'>Skills </div> {#skills}
 ***
-**`Teaching`**
+#### `Teaching`

-  : I love teaching - particularly things that I consider "cool".
+  I love teaching - particularly things that I consider "cool".
 I find it to be quite unfortunate how elegant subjects such as Math and creative subjects such as CS are taught in schools in such an uninspiring and unmotivating manner - and I hope to play a part in changing that.

-  : I have a lot of exprience teaching (refer to the "Experiences" section) and I have grown quite comfortable with the online mode of teaching.
+  I have a lot of exprience teaching (refer to the "Experiences" section) and I have grown quite comfortable with the online mode of teaching.

-**`Coding`**
+#### `Coding`
-  : I have recently been addicted to competitve coding and I can see myself improving with every problem I solve.
+  I have recently been addicted to competitve coding and I can see myself improving with every problem I solve.
 You can view my codeforces profile here.

-  : Besides competitve coding, I have been coding for more than 5 years now and I am quite comfortable with learning new things when need be.
+  Besides competitve coding, I have been coding for more than 5 years now and I am quite comfortable with learning new things when need be.
 You can view my github for a few of the projects I worked on.

-**`Fimiliarity with languages`**
+#### `Fimiliarity with languages`
-  : I have worked with C/ C++/ Python/ Java and HTML / CSS (although they are not programming languages).
+  I have worked with C/ C++/ Python/ Java and HTML / CSS (although they are not programming languages).
 Of those, currently C++ remains my go-to.
 I also use $ \LaTeX $ for writing my notes.

-  : As for Human languages, I am fluent in English and Urdu (which means I can also understand and speak Hindi).
+  As for Human languages, I am fluent in English and Urdu (which means I can also understand and speak Hindi).
 I have passed the German A1 exam, although now Ich kann mich an nichts erinnern, was ich gelernt habe.
 Oh, I am also trying to learn Mandarin (我会说一点普通话).

-**`Fimiliarity with Libraries`**
+#### `Fimiliarity with Libraries`
-  : I have worked with pandas extensivly in python and I am quite comfortable with using it.
+  I have worked with pandas extensivly in python and I am quite comfortable with using it.
 Additionally, I am fimiliar with Keras/TensorFlow/Sickit Learn as I have worked on projects using them.
 I have also used GDK (a GUI library for C) although I would rather stay away from it (ㆆ _ ㆆ).
 Additionally, I also work with Manim - a math animations library for python.

-**`Maths`**
+#### `Maths`
-  : I have loved maths ever since I read "Art and Craft of Problem Solving" by Paul Zeitz in High School.
+  I have loved maths ever since I read "Art and Craft of Problem Solving" by Paul Zeitz in High School.
 Now in university, I am mostly studying Pure Maths (refer to last section for specific courses).
 In particular, Number Theory is my favourite area.

-  : I started my Math journey with Olympiad - you can refer to last section for a bunch of awards I got (no, I do not have any IMO medals :c ).
+  I started my Math journey with Olympiad - you can refer to last section for a bunch of awards I got (no, I do not have any IMO medals :c ).
 I continue to be involved in Olympaid as I follow up with each year's IMO and seldom attempt a few questions.
 I am also active in Math Circles (in both Pakistan and Hong Kong) and I am also frequently available on AOPs as a grader.

-**`Creative Media`**
+#### `Creative Media`
-  : I am also decently good at Photo and Video Editing.
+  I am also decently good at Photo and Video Editing.
 In particular, I really like the entire creative process a lot although I must say video editing and animations are way too much effort than I would like to put in.
 Speaking of animations, I am also decent with math animations using Manim library.
 Lastly, I have built up a fair bit of experience designing posters and banners for socieities.
 Some of my projects are available on youtube.

-**`Debating / Public Speaking`**
+#### `Debating / Public Speaking`
-  : I have lots of experience from High school as I was part of MUN and Debate team.
+  I have lots of experience from High school as I was part of MUN and Debate team.
 I continue to follow some WDC (World Debating Championship) matches, although now I do not find the time to engage in proper debating matches.

-**`Research`**
+#### `Research`
-  : My first (and currently only) experience was in Summer 2024 when I undertook a UROP under Prof. Fredrick Fong for "Geometric Flows".
+  My first (and currently only) experience was in Summer 2024 when I undertook a UROP under Prof. Fredrick Fong for "Geometric Flows".
 I gained a lot of valuable experience from this research - although I still need to learn much more to improve my research skills.

-## Experiences {#exp}
+## <div style = 'text-align : center;'> Experiences </div> {#exp}
 ***
-**`Teaching`**
+#### `Teaching`
-  : I will only list a few important experiences (since the list is too long).
+  I will only list a few important experiences (since the list is too long).

   * I am currently working in AOPs as a grader.
 AOPs has online courses for olympiad preperation - I grade students' submissions for many areas of Mathematics and CS.